Setting the Standards One Small Batch at a Time.

-Bourbon must be 51% grain, but our exact proportion of grain types is one secret to our signature flavor.
-All the grains we use are grown in America and meticulously tested to ensure they meet stringent quality standards.
+Bourbon must be 51% corn, but our exact proportion of grain types is one secret to our signature flavor.

-The water in Kentucky is what makes it the mecca of bourbon.
+The water in Kentucky is what makes it the heart of the bourbon country.

-The grain is ground into meal and combined with only the purest Kentucky limestone water and "set back," which is a portion of previously distilled mash that is added to each batch.
+The grain is ground into meal and combined with pure Kentucky limestone-filtered water and "set back," which is a portion of previously distilled mash that is added to each batch.

 The set back plays an integral role in the mashing process because it ensures consistent quality and flavor with every batch.

-The grain, water, and set back are mixed and carefully cooked.
-We pick just the right moment to lower the temperature and then add ground barley malt.
-The malt converts grain starch into the sugars needed for the next step in the distillation process: fermentation.
+The meal, water, and set back are mixed and carefully cooked.
+At the right moment, we lower the temperature and then add ground barley malt.
+The malt converts the grain starch into the glorious sugars needed for the next step in the distillation process: fermentation.

-When mashing is complete, the sugar-laden mash is cooled to the appropriate temperature and pumped into fermentation vessels.
+The sugar-laden mash is cooled and pumped into fermentation vessels.

 This proprietary strain of yeast is completely unique and produces some of the special flavor components that characterize Knob Creek.
 Upon adding the yeast, natural fermentation begins.
 This typically takes three to five days, converting the sugar to alcohol in an unhurried and natural process.
 The result is called "distiller's beer."